Log-Harnack inequality for reflected SPDEs driven by multiplicative noises and its applications: Proofs of Theorem and Theorem

 Then, {\bf A1)} gives that $B$ is a Lipschitz continuous mapping from $H$ to $H$.
 By {\bf A3)}, we know that $ \Sigma:H \to \mathcal{L}(H)$, where $\mathcal{L}(H)$ denotes the class of all bounded linear operators on $H$.
 However, we point out that {\bf A2)} does not implies the Lipschitz continuity of $\Sigma$ on $H$, which is different from $B$.
 Define $w_n(t)$ by

 It is easy to know that $\{w_n(t), t \geq 0\}_{n\in \N}$ is a sequence of independent standard one-dimensional Brownian motions.
-Set Then, the stochastic process $(W(t))_{t\geq 0}$ is a cylindrical Brownian motion on $H$, and moreover we have that
+Set Then, the stochastic process $(W(t))_{t\geq 0}$ is a cylindrical Wiener process on $H$, and moreover we have that

-where the stochastic integral in the right hand side is understood in the sense of It\^{o}'s integral with respect to a cylindrical Brownian motion on $H$, see \cite{DaZa-92, DaZa-96}.
+where the stochastic integral in the right hand side is understood in the sense of It\^{o}'s integral with respect to a cylindrical Brownian motion on $H$, see \cite{DaZa-92} or \cite{DaZa-96}.

 Let $f:\R\to [0, \infty)$ be a non-increasing and Lipschitz continuous function such that

 For example, we can take $f(u)=u^{-}:= \max\{-u, 0\}$ or $f(u)= \arctan((u\wedge 0)^2)$.
 In particular, $f(u)= \arctan((u\wedge 0)^2)$ is twice continuously differentiable and bounded.